ayaangrover/central/README.md

 # central
-a dashboard for small displays. works on RPI, try to avoid OLED displays(they're succeptible to burn-in) made in node.js. includes many widgets to mimic ipados like weather, stocks, school schedule, time, news, and date and has a unsplash background
+a dashboard for small displays. works on RPI, try to avoid OLED displays(they're succeptible to burn-in) made in node.js. includes many widgets to mimic ipados like weather, stocks, school schedule, time, news, and date and has a unsplash background.

+uses [NewsAPI](https://newsapi.org/), [OpenWeatherMap](https://openweathermap.org/), [Polygon.io](https://polygon.io/), [Unsplash API](https://unsplash.com/developers) and my school schedule's API. also uses some libraries for date and time.

 ai used lightly as an assistant.